ciorceri/logXchecker/README.md

     [category1], [category2], ... [categoryN]
         rules about contest categories (single/multi operator[s], category bands)

+The rules file is validated and the following errors are displayed if validation fails:

+    - 'The rules file ... was not found'
+    - exitcode=1 and message "ERROR: Rules file is invalid ..."
+    - exitcode=9 and message "ERROR: Rules has missing fields from [contest] section"
+    - exitcode=10 and message "ERROR: Rules file has invalid settings for [contest] secttion -> band field"
+    - exitcode=10 and message "ERROR: Rules file has invalid settings for band ..."
+    - exitcode=11 and message "ERROR: Rules file has invalid settings for [contest] section -> periods field"
+    - exitcode=11 and message "ERROR: Rules file has invalid settings for period ..."
+    - exitcode=12 and message "ERROR: Rules file has invalid settings for [contest] section -> categories field"
+    - exitcode=12 and message "ERROR: Rules file has invalid settings for category ..."

 Notes:

     - This is a work in progress and there are still more things to add.